-Is There a Cap on Wrongful Death Settlements?
+Is There A Cap On Wrongful Death Settlements?

 Losing a loved one is a devastating, life-altering event.
 Despite this, surviving family members often have to try to set their grief aside to deal with practical issues.
 A surviving spouse may face financial challenges from mounting expenses and loss of income.
 For dependents, losing a parent could jeopardize their chances of attending college.
 In some cases, immediate family members may even face homelessness.